Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Formulation

 \subsubsection{Second-order problem}

-In the second-order problem, we allow quantities such as the slip length and drag reduction to vary over the long length scale of the channel and slow time scale.
+\st{Finally, we relate the surfactant-flux distribution $K_0(\chi,\,\tau)$ to the surfactant concentrations $c_0(x;\, K_0)$ and $\Gamma_0(x;\, K_0)$.
+We derive an unsteady advection--diffusion equation for $K_0$ at the channel scale (see \eqref{eq:advection} below), which is coupled to $c_0$ and $\Gamma_0$ through nonlinear coefficients (see \eqref{eq:Rs} below). }

 Solvability conditions are imposed on the second-order problem to constrain $u_{1}$, $c_{1}$ and $\Gamma_{1}$ appearing in \eqref{eq:nondim_cons_1_1i}--\eqref{eq:nondimensional_surfactant_flux_2}.
 These conditions are provided by the conservation arguments that result in the surfactant transport equations at $O(\epsilon^4)$.
 In $\mathcal{D}_1^n$, (\ref{eq:nondim_cons_1}\textit{a,\,b}) give bulk and interfacial equations, which can be combined into

 and in $\mathcal{D}_2$, (\ref{eq:nondim_cons_1}\textit{c}) gives